Secure email communications

 Make sure that the padlock symbol is displayed in the address bar when accessing the online banking website – this indicates that the connection is secure.
 You should still take all reasonable precautions to keep your login details safe, such as never telling anyone your password.

-You will simply be asked to provide a user name and password of your choice and will be assigned a personalised security image.
-You will see this image every time you receive an email via SecureMail from your HSBC relationship manager or representative, so you can be confident the message is from us.
-Once you have set up your account, you will be able to log in and view your messages at any time.
+You will simply be asked to provide a username and password of your choice and will be assigned a personalised security image.
+You will see this image every time you receive an email via Voltage SecureMail from your HSBC representative, so you can be confident the encrypted email is from us.
+Once you have set up your account, you will be able to log in and view your encrypted emails at any time.

-For further information about TLS, download the Transport Layer Security guidance document PDF 157KB .
+For further information about TLS, download the Transport Layer Security guidance document (PDF 157KB).